ezaffanella/PPLite/README.md

  - Luca Gruppi            (former student of the University of Parma)
  - Eduard Ispas           (former student of the University of Parma)
  - Pasquale la Torre      (student of the University of Parma)
- - Lorenzo Mora           (student of the University of Parma)
+ - Lorenzo Mora           (former student of the University of Parma)
  - Riccardo Mori          (student of the University of Parma)
  - Sara Musiari           (former student of the University of Parma)
  - Danilo Numeroso        (former student of the University of Parma)